 Still, I never forgot this, and recently we finally had a chance to build our own plug-in to exploit this underlying capability.
-After taking some time to figure out how to do this right at a low level, thanks to some truly expert developers, it works!
+After taking some time to figure out how to do this right at a low level, and thanks to some truly expert developers, and the fact that we were able to hire Michael Easter, it works!

 With what we are calling “Silicon Connector” we can interface InDesign with DAMs (so far Day CQ5 and MediaBeacon, but looking at others), Rendition Systems (Scene7), and generally any remote asset.
 We are working on specific implementations that already validate improvement in authoring workflows, but there are a wide range of possible use cases:

 - In OPI workflows, users can swap FPO assets with high-res assets more easily, from a selection for the entire document

 - Documents can connect to multiple DAMs or repositories when different sorts of content are in different places: the “gathering” process can be completely controlled from InDesign

 - Authentication of the rights to an asset can occur from within InDesign: a photo library could let users work with watermarked images, then calculate the document total for purchasing appropriate-sized images, and complete the transaction from within InDesign